Q: What is AWS Storage Gateway?

 Q: What backup applications can I use with Tape Gateway?

 A: The VTL interface is compatible with backup and archival applications that use the industry-standard iSCSI-based tape library interface.
-For a full list of the supported backup applications see the requirements section of the AWS Storage Gateway user guide.
+For a full list of the supported backup applications see the Storage Gateway overview page.

 Q: What sort of encryption does Tape Gateway use to protect my data?

 A: All data transferred between the gateway and AWS storage is encrypted using SSL.
 By default, all data stored by Tape Gateway in S3 is encrypted server-side with Amazon S3-Managed Encryption Keys (SSE-S3).

 You can optionally configure encryption on tapes using AWS KMS-Managed Keys via the Storage Gateway API.
 You will be able to specify one of the managed Customer Master Keys (CMKs) as the KMS key.
 The configured CMK used to encrypt tape data cannot be changed after creation.
 To learn more, please see “Encrypting Your Data Using AWS Key Management System,” in the Storage Gateway User Guide, which includes critical details about usage of the feature.

 Q: How much volume data can I manage per gateway?
 What is the maximum size of a volume?